xeolabs/actorjs/README.md

             actorClassPath:"actors/"
         });

-        /* Add a root actor that provides a SceneJS scene graph to child
+        /* Add a root actor that provides a SceneJS scene graph to its child
          * actors, complete with lookat node and lights.
          */
         world.call("addActor", {